natebabyak/natebabyak/README.md

 # 👋 Hey, I'm Nate Babyak

-I'm a Software Engineering student at Carleton University who enjoys learning new things and building projects that others find useful.
+I'm a Software Engineering student at Carleton University who enjoys learning new things and building things that others find useful.

 ## Technologies